 Source: thebalance

-A market index is a hypothetical portfolio of investment holdings which represents a segment of the financial market.
+A market index is a hypothetical portfolio of investment holdings that represents a segment of the financial market.
 The calculation of the index value comes from the prices of the underlying holdings.
 Weighting is a method of adjusting the individual impact of items in an index.

 Source: Investopedia